DHA for Dogs: What are the Benefits, Dosage, and Where to Buy

 Vegetarian and vegan sources of Omega-3s include seaweed, algae, Chia seeds, Hemp seeds, Flaxseeds, Walnuts, Edamame, Kidney Beans, and Soybean Oil.

 New and ongoing studies suggest that Omega-3's like DHA may actually improve the effects of CBD for dogs and people.
 As easy as it is to find a reliable source of Omega-3s, finding a reliable source of CBD oil is much more difficult.
-Fortunately, we offer some of the finest CBD Oil available for dogs.
+Fortunately, we offer some of the best CBD oil for dogs with arthritis. and it may assist in several other health functions.

 Should I Give DHA to My Dogs?